abdelra7manelsaeedy/Invest-Tracker---Demo/README.md

 The system generates a structured result that helps users understand the current technical condition of a stock.

+> 📌 Screenshots of the Stock Screener can be added here when available.

 ---

 ## 🛠️ Investment Tools